Languages of the United States: Korean

-Polish and Silesian
+Polish

 As of 2013, around 580,000 Americans spoke Polish at home.
 The Polish language is very common in the Chicago metropolitan area.
 Chicago's third largest white ethnic groups are those of Polish descent, after German and Irish.
 The Polish people and the Polish language in Chicago were very prevalent in the early years of the city, and today the 650,000 Poles in Chicago make up one of the largest ethnically Polish populations in the world, comparable to the city of Wrocław, the fourth largest city in Poland.
 That makes it one of the most important centers of Polonia and the Polish language in the United States, a fact that the city celebrates every Labor Day weekend at the Taste of Polonia Festival in Jefferson Park.

-Texas Silesian
+Silesian

-Texas Silesian, a dialect of the Silesian language (itself controversially considered a branch of Polish by some linguists), has been used by Texas Silesians in American settlements from 1852 to the present.
+Texas Silesian, a dialect of the Silesian language (itself legally considered a branch of Polish), has been used by Texas Silesians in American settlements from 1852 to the present.